HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

-***Limitation**: Note that by “presence”, we refer to the mere presence of privacy sandbox API calls in the JavaScript in this analysis.
-This does not mean that the APIs are guaranteed to be executed or used during the runtime.*
+<p class="note"><b>Limitation</b>: Note that by “presence”, we refer to the mere presence of privacy sandbox API calls in the JavaScript in this analysis.
+This does not mean that the APIs are guaranteed to be executed or used during the runtime.</a>

 ### Related Websites Sets